 Americans Are Having a Hard Time Saving

-Workers might also find it hard to set aside money in savings because of stagnating wages and rising living costs.
-The Harvard Business Review reports that average hourly inflation-adjusted wages have risen just 0.2 percent per year since the early 1970s.
-Over that same period, consumer prices typically have risen 2 percent or more annually, according to the Bureau of Labor Statistics.
+Workers also might find it hard to set aside money in savings because of stagnating wages and rising living costs.
+The Harvard Business Review reported that average hourly inflation-adjusted wages have risen just 0.2% per year since the early 1970s.
+Over that same period, consumer prices typically have risen 2% or more annually, according to the U.S. Bureau of Labor Statistics.

-However, there’s an even bigger reason Americans are having a hard time saving for retirement: Half of the workforce doesn’t have a retirement savings plan at work, John said, so they’re entirely on their own.
+Americans also are having a hard time saving for retirement for this reason: Half of the workforce doesn’t have a retirement savings plan at work, John said, so they’re entirely on their own.

 Opening your own retirement savings account such as an IRA can be confusing, John said.
 Those who find it complicated typically do nothing at all.
 “In that case, they save too late, they don’t save enough or they invest in the wrong things,” he said.

 Paying Off Debt and Saving Are Competing Priorities